Legislation

 Amendment Acts

-Sometimes Parliament make changes to existing Acts by passing amendments known as Amendment Acts.
-Recent Amendment Acts that made changes to the FW Act include:
+Sometimes Parliament makes changes to existing Acts by passing amendments known as Amendment Acts.
+Amendment Acts that made changes to the Fair Work Act include:

 Other relevant legislation